deadshotsb/Synthetic-Image-Generation/README.md

 ##  File Descriptions ##

-There are two files plotly.py
+There are two files plotly.py and DCGAM.inpyb

 ## Source code ##